scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 > Both SCION's control-plane root certificates and control-plane CA certificates are in fact CA certificates.
 That is, they can both be used to verify other certificates.
 >
 > One important difference between both certificate types lies in their validity period: A SCION control-plane root certificate has a recommended maximum validity period of one year, whereas the recommended maximum validity period of a SCION control-plane CA certificate is 11 days.
 This is because a root certificate is part of the Trust Root Configuration of an ISD, which itself also has a recommended maximum validity period of one year (see Table 2 below).
-This ensures that the TRC must not be updated all the time and is thus relatively stable.
+This ensures that the TRC need not be updated all the time and is thus relatively stable.
 >
 > The SCION root private key and public key/certificate are used to sign and verify the control-plane CA certificates, respectively.
 The control-plane CA certificates are explicitly NOT part of the TRC, for reasons of security.
 The control-plane CA certificates are used to verify the control-plane AS certificates, which in turn are used to verify control-plane messages.
 Routing is made more secure if both the SCION control-plane CA and AS certificates can be renewed on a very regular basis.
 Would the control-plane CA and AS certificates be part of the TRC, then the TRC would have to be updated constantly, which is undesirable.